CIRTL at Columbia

 What is CIRTL?

-The Center for the Integration of Research, Teaching, and Learning (CIRTL) is an NSF Center for Learning and Teaching in higher education that includes 41 research universities.
+The Center for the Integration of Research, Teaching, and Learning (CIRTL) is an NSF Center for Learning and Teaching in higher education that includes 43 research universities.
 CIRTL promotes the development of future STEM faculty committed to implementing and advancing effective teaching practices for diverse student audiences as part of their professional careers.
 The Network offers free online and in-person professional development resources.
-Columbia joined CIRTL in May 2016, and the CTL hosts local CIRTL offerings and produces programming for the CIRTL network.
+Columbia joined CIRTL in May 2016, giving Columbia graduate students and instructors priority access to CIRTL offerings and resources.
+Columbia also hosts local CIRTL events and produces programming for the CIRTL Network.

 The core ideas of the CIRTL program include: